Updated on: Sept. 24, 2022 to Oct 19, 2022: I will be implementing a more image based design for quick readability.

 What is the Point of This Post/Article

-To let you know what Japanese and Japanese Americans traditionally use to produce sushi at home to Michelin-starred restaurants in the United States.
-You will not find fusion alternatives for sugar here or influencer ‘wisdom’ (inaccurate/misinformation all for the likes, so I would like to nickname these types ‘Ally’s’).
+To let you know which brands of rice Japanese and Japanese Americans traditionally use to produce sushi or that daily staple of a bowl of rice.
+You will not find fusion alternatives for rice or sugar (for vinegared sushi rice) here or influencer ‘wisdom’ (inaccurate/misinformation all for the likes which I would like to nickname these types as ‘Ally’s’).

 The Top Japanese American Medium and Short-Grain Rice Brands